About the Journal

 6. Violation of Publication Ethics

-Sanctions: In the event that there are documented violations, the following sanctions will be applied:
+Sanctions: If there are documented violations, the following sanctions will be applied:

 - Immediate rejection of the infringing manuscript,